Juviro/mythic-commander/clash/next.md

 # Current feature

-* select all lands -> click "organize" -> all lands are neatly organized

 # Bugs

 # MVP

-* disable snapping when holding shift
+* select all lands -> click "organize" -> all lands are neatly organized

 * show last games in lobby